 WHAT IS NOT INCLUDED IN THE PRICE

-- Entrance of Koricancha (10 Soles per person).
+- Entrance ticket for the Koricancha (10 Soles per person).

 The Boleto Turistico (tourist ticket)

 You have the option to purchase a 1 Day or a 10 Day Boleto Turistico.